ggeorgovassilis/setup-k3s-ansible/README.md

 - SSH keys have been installed on VMs

 # Create VMs
 I'm assuming we'll use VMs here, bare metal servers will work as well.
 CentOS 9 is already installed on the servers and your public SSH key has been uploaded.
 Many VPS hosters allow submitting a key during creation, if not, follow [these instructions](http://www.linuxproblem.org/art_9.html).
 It's important that the key is installed on all servers.
 Make sure that TCP port 22 is accessible and that there is no firewall on the private network interfaces.
+The setup is flexible, you can add or remove worker nodes as needed.

 ~~~~
   +---+   +---+    +----------+